raffadella/bib.py/README.md

 * **bib.py** destination.bib **-complete**

-  Attempt to add ISBN or DOI to all BibTeX entries which do not have one, by quering **google books** and **crossref.org** with year, authors and title of the publication.
+  Attempt to add ISBN or DOI to all BibTeX entries which do not have one, by quering **google books** and/or **crossref.org** with year, authors and title of the publication.
 The user is prompted for confirmation, as above.

 * **bib.py** destination.bib **-rename**